 Plant proteins are different.
 Each plant has a different amino profile, for example legumes (beans, lentils) are high in Lysine but low in Tryptophan etc, but these are found in grains (rice etc).
 Grains are low in Lysine but when you eat legumes with grains they compliment each other to give you all the essential amino acids that you need.
 So for example black beans (legume) with rice (grain).
 Nuts and seeds are also complimentary with legumes.
 However, you do not need to eat complementary proteins with every meal.
 As long as you get variety of proteins throughout the day they which will give you ample amounts of amino acids you need.
 There are some complete plant based proteins that contain all the essential amino too, these include Quinoa, Amarath, Hemp & Chia seeds.

-In order to eat a healthy vegan diet here are some of the things to take into consideration:
+In order to have a plant based lifestyle here are some of the things to take into consideration:

-1. Choose a variety of plant based proteins to include in your diet and keep mixing them up.
+Choose a variety of plant based proteins to include in your meals and keep mixing them up.
 Some examples include black beans, nuts, chickpeas, broccoli, quinoa, lentils and mushrooms

-6. Take a good quality B12 supplement as it is low in most plant based food but also VERY common deficiency even in meat eaters!
+Take a good quality B12 supplement as it is low in most plant based food but also VERY common deficiency even in meat eaters!
+However if you can add naturally you can consider chlorella, spiralina, seaweed.

 Finally some example meals for you to get all your essential and complete amino acids include: